 In 2020 we set up the Contemplative Pedagogy Network community on Mobilize.
 We hope that overtime this will become the heart of network activity with discussions, resources sharing and event notifications.
 We aspire to have greater functionality in the community overtime but need to secure additional funding for this to be possible.
 Please join us using the community registration form.

 The network has a JISC mail list that anyone can ask to be added to by emailing Caroline (firstname.lastname@example.org).
 We ask that people take responsibility for what they email to the group.
 It should only be used for discussion related to contemplative pedagogy and any disagreements, which we encourage you to explore, are to be discussed in a constructive, kind way.
 You can also chose to receive emails when this blog is edited by clicking on the ‘follow by email’ button below.

-The blog is edited by Caroline Barratt.
+The blog is edited by Michael Wride.
 All blogs represent the views of the author only and may not represent the views of other network members.
 You are encouraged to comment on blogs, but again this should be done in a kind, constructive way.
 The editors will remove comments they consider to be offensive.

-If you would like to write a short piece for this blog (600 words max) or to be added to the JISC mail list contact Caroline on firstname.lastname@example.org.
+If you would like to write a short piece for this blog (600-1000 words max) please contact Mike (email@example.com).